 But when I tell him this, he grows peevish.
 "We're married, remember?
 Nobody's breaking up with anybody."

 Her neighbor's husband fell in love with a girl who served coffee to him every morning.
 She was twenty-three and wanted to be a dancer or a poet or a physical therapist.
 When he left his family, his wife said, "Does it matter to you how foolish you look?
-That all our friends find you ridiculous?"
+That all our friends find you ridiculous?"In the end, the narrator and her husband decide that they can save their marriage by moving out of the city and into the bucolic countryside.
+Will they live happily ever after?

 The wife watched her neighbor get fat over the next year.
 The Germans have a word for that.
 Kummerspeck.
 Literally, grief bacon.